Logan Seavey

 Logan Norman Seavey (born June 9, 1997) is an American professional stock car racing driver.
-He currently competes part-time in the World of Outlaws NOS Energy Drink Sprint Car Series, driving the No. 5B for Chase Briscoe Racing and full-time in the USAC P1 Insurance National Midget Championship for Keith Kunz Motorsports driving the No. 67 with support from Toyota Racing Development.
+He currently competes part-time in the Interstate Batteries High Limit sprint car series, driving the No. 87 for Chase Briscoe Racing and full-time in the USAC P1 Insurance National Midget Championship for Abacus racing driving the No. 57 with support from Toyota Racing Development.

 After winning the 2017 POWRi National Midget championship, he won the 2018 USAC National Midget championship in his rookie season.
 He won the 2021 Turkey Night Grand Prix race.